squishlab/PhysH308/CourseDescription.md

       - Pretty Copy Solutions: Once you have strategized each problem on your own, discussed in class, submitted a first draft, and received feedback from your Collaborator you should feel like you understand every step of each problem very well.
 On your own, write a PRETTY COPY of each of your solutions — show all steps, explain all steps, reference equations used, and put it in context.
 These are due at 11:59 PM on Wednesday.
 These will be the only resource allowed during QUIZZES!

       - Quizzes: I will assign a quiz once every week or so on Thursdays as indicated on the SCHEDULE.
 These will open on Moodle at 12:01 AM and close at 11:59 PM.
 These are the only thing that you are expected to do independently.
 They are short assessments that focus on conceptual understanding and completion of the PRETTY COPY SOLUTIONS.
 You will have 15 minutes to complete the quiz.
 The only resource you are allowed to use for these is your PRETTY COPY SOLUTION or READING NOTES as indicated for each problem in the QUIZ.
 Do not discuss the QUIZ until the day after it is due.

+*Class meetings:*
+Each class meeting I'll use the beginning of class (15-45 minutes) to summarize and discuss the day's topics, readings, and problems.
+My goal will be to contextualize the problem solving we do through the classwork (in-class work with your peers) and other coursework (out-of-class), highlight interesting and important concepts and ideas, and to provoke some critical thinking, enhanced with discussion prompts and conceptual problems.
+The next 45-60 minutes of class will consist of group collaboration on the week's homework problems.
+For the last 15-30 minutes we'll come back together and share the progress we've made on the problems.

+# Acknowledgements:
+I owe thanks to Andrea Lommen and Kate Daniel, from whom I adapted the format of this class.
+Additionally the structure of this website was forked from the page for Andrea's 2022 iteration of Phys H309.

+I also owe thanks to many people for their influence on how I assess student progress in this course: Brett Mulligan (HC Classics) was the first colleague to make me want to try specifications grading.
+Since then, discussions with various colleagues have impacted how I think about assessment, grades, and student learning.
+The grading scheme for this particular course is based on an implementation of specifications grading used by Prof. Eric Jensen at Swarthmore College.

+I also owe thanks to Dan Grin for a wealth of course materials which I'll be drawing upon throughout the semester - problems for group and individual investigation both in and out of the class, demos, lecture notes, and so on.